blake122096/post-install-config/README.md

 <h2>Configuration Steps</h2>

 <p>
-Log into as an admin user via http://localhost/osTicket/scp then click on Admin Panel in the top right then hover over Agents in the bigger, parent menu option and then click on Roles.
+Access the staff control panel (http://localhost/osTicket/scp) and log in as the admin user.
+Navigate to Admin Panel > Agents > Roles.
 </p>
 <br />